shiatsumat/Hash/Reference.md

 * You can use a C++ keyword to define something, and the name will be automatically changed to avoid crashing.
 * Please note that C++ keywords that refer to type names (such as int) and data (such as true) won't be automatically changed.
   Hash sees these names as *automatically declared names*, not as contextual keywords.
 * You can add "@" to avoid clashing with Hash's contextual keywords.
+Don't insert any whitespace between "@" and name.

 ## Literal